Nokë Sinishtaj

-Ndue Sinishtaj (August 24, 1944) is an Albanian poet, and former Catholic priest from Montenegro known for writing poems in Gheg Albanian.
+Ndue Sinishtaj (August 24, 1944) was an Albanian poet, and former Catholic priest from Montenegro known for writing poems in Gheg Albanian.

 Early life

 Sinishtaj was born in Krševo (Këshevë), an Albanian village in the Gruda region near Podgorica, at the time part of Yugoslavia, but now part of Montenegro.
 He was given his nickname, Nokë, by his family.
 He hails from the Shytaj brotherhood, a large family which numbered about 60 members, all living together in a big house known as the tower of Shytaj.
 He is the fourth of thirteen children in the Sinishtaj family.
 As pastoralism was the family occupation and means of survival, he was a shepherd as a child.

 He attended elementary school in Tuzi taught by teachers who spoke the Gheg dialect.
 He continued his education in the city of Zadar and finished classic high school in Pazinit.
 He studied theology at schools in the Balkan cities of Zagreb and Rijeka finally moving to Florence, Italy where he graduated in theology.